zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 **The data on both sides of the equal sign of a Join condition belongs to the String and Double types.**

 In the old version of MaxCompute, the String and Double type data is converted to the Bigint type at the cost of precision.
-1.1 = “1” in a Join condition is considered as equal.
-Compatible with Hive, MaxCompute 2.0 converts the String and Double type data to the Double type.
+1.1 = “1” in a Join condition is considered as equal  But compatible with Hive, MaxCompute 2.0 converts the String and Double type data to the Double type.

 Syntax that is not recommended: